EPHS-CyberSecurity-2020-Hour3/CipherProject/playfair_ mechanics.md

 * A 5x5 grid that is created by using the key
 * Sort your plain text into groups of pairs while sets of 2 letters
   * Example: "Hide the gold in the tree stump" -> **"HI DE TH EG OL DI NT HE TR EX ES TU MP"**
+  * It is "EX" because it splits up the EE
 * Configure the grid with the key
   * In this case we will be using **"playfair example"** as the key
   * The grid is show below